turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 3. Add a power for that Unicorn, using the method you just created.
 You can represent a power as a String.
 4. Print the new powers of the Unicorn.

-### Partner Practice
+### Practice

-- With your pair, create a `have_birthday` method for your Person class.
+- Create a `have_birthday` method for your Person class.
 This should increase the age of that person by 1.
 - Update your runner file in a similar fashion to steps 1-4 for your Person class.

 ## Object Interaction